-The increase in MSS-coupled individuals naturally increases the proportion of same-sex couples with characteristics common to MSS couples.
-MSS couples match more disassortatively than NSS couples by birth country, race, education, and age (Table A2).
 I estimate Equation (7) where the attribute A represents discordant birth countries (domestic, abroad), discordant race (non-Hispanic white, Hispanic white, black, other), an education gap of three or more years, or an age gap of five or more years.
 Table 5 presents the results.
-Spousal visa access leads to downstream increases in disassortative mating by birth country by (10.6% and race by (7.0%), although the latter is insignificant.
-However, the coefficients point to greater assortative mating by education by 4.6% and age by 7.3%.
-The education estimate is not statistically significant.
-The age estimate is significant at the 1% level.
-However, the parallel pre-trends test rejects the assumption at the 10% level.
+Spousal visa access leads to downstream increases in disassortative mating by birth country (10.6%) and by race (7.0%), although the latter is insignificant.
+This is consistent with MSS couples matching more disassortatively than NSS couples by birth country, race, education, and age (Table A2) and increases in MSS-coupled individuals, which naturally increases the proportion of same-sex couples with characteristics common to MSS couples.
+However, instead of leading to increased disassortativeness by age and education, the coefficients point to greater assortative mating by education (4.6%) and by age (7.3%).
+The age estimate is significant at the 1% level; however, the parallel pre-trends test rejects the assumption at the 10% level, and the education estimate is not statistically significant.
+Nevertheless, the results show that same-sex couples are not mechanically becoming more similar to MSS couples.
+This indicates reallocation in the marriage market to create better matches.